atharvatamta/Restaurant-Management-System/README.md

 # Restaurant-Management-System

-As a part of our University Curriculum, we made this project for Database Management Systems (DBMS) - ITE1003.<br>
+As a part of our University Curriculum, we made this project for UCS310.This system offers an array of features, including menu browsing, personalized customer profiles, seamless order placement, convenient tipping options, and additional functionalities tailored to enhance the dining experience.
-This project contains theoretical as well as implementation in SQL.<br>
+This project contains **theoretical** as well as **implementation** in SQL.<br>

-## Pre-requisite

-Oracle SQL Server (or) Oracle Community Edition

 ## Contents

-- Mini world and Project Description
+- Requirement Analysis
 - Basic structure
   - Functional requirements
   - Entity Relation (ER) diagram and constraints